valtimo-platform/valtimo-frontend-libraries/CODING-GUIDELINES.md

 #### Constants

-All constant properties should be written in screaming snake case: `public readonly MY_VALUE = 'my value';'`
+All constant properties should be written in screaming snake case: `public readonly MY_VALUE = 'my value';`

 ### Property typing